aldaris/opensso/extensions/authnicrp/README.txt

     On Glassfish you can verify the password and alias with keytool -list \
     -storepass changeit -keystore \
     <GLASSFISH_DIR>/domains/domain1/config/keystore.jks
+    - Edit the <OPENSSO_INSTALL_DIR>/WEB-INF/classes/Infocard.properties file to
+      define the database connection URL parameters if different from defaults

-10 - Start a JavaDB (Derby) server on localhost and default port '1527'.
+12 - Start a JavaDB (Derby) server on localhost and default port '1527'.
     The module creates the database and tables at startup.
 The database is used to store relations between Information Cards presented by users and the OpenSSO user accounts.

-11 - Restart the server
+13 - Restart the server

-12 - Point your browser at
+14 - Point your browser at
     http(s)://my.domain.name:port/opensso/UI/Login?module=Infocard

-13 - In order to play with the module, you'll have to install an Information
+15 - In order to play with the module, you'll have to install an Information
     Card Identity Selector application.
 The initial login page provides links for where you can download an Identity Selector as a Firefox extension for Linux, Windows and Mac OS X.